derekgwu/Ticket-To-Ride-AI/stateSpecification.md

 $$T(s' \mid s, \text{drawDestinationTicket}) = \frac{1}{\binom{|D_{\text{dest}}|}{3}}$$

 After drawing the mandatory 3 cards the player gets to choose which tickets to keep and which to discard.
 They must keep at least one and at most 3 of the available options.

+## Observability

+This is a partially observable state space, as a player, or the agent, cannot fully observe the entire state space.
+As mentioned above, a player only has access to their own destination tickets and train cars.
+An agent cannot observe other players' or agents' tickets and cars, which means no agent has access to the full state space.
+This means the state space is partially observable.

+## Observations
+The players do not observe the full state as some aspects are hidden from the player.
+They can view the following:
+- The board
+- Face up row of train cards
+- Their hand of cards
+- Their destination tickets
+- Their remaining trains

+They cannot however see:
+- Other players train cards
+- Other players tickets
+- The hidden destination cards, and train cards

+The observable state for a player $P_k$ is defined by:

+$$o_i = \big( B,\ F_{\text{train}},\ H_k,\ T_k,\ R_k,\ P_k)$$

+## State Transitions

+The transition model is:

+$$T(s' \mid s, a)$$

+This model shows the probability of moving from state \(s\) to state \(s'\) after taking action \(a\).
+There are 3 real distinct actions a player can take on any hand: Draw a train card, Claim a route, or Draw a set of destination tickets.